Jawbone/JBChartView/README.md

 		// Update view
 	}

+Upon selection, all other lines (+ fills) will be dimmed to 20% opacity (default).
+To change this value, implement:

+    - (CGFloat)lineChartView:(JBLineChartView *)lineChartView dimmedSelectionOpacityAtLineIndex:(NSUInteger)lineIndex
+    {
+        // Return new opacity (0.0 to hide completely, and 1.0 to have no effect) }

-Lastly, if you don't want a line to be selectable:
+If you don't want a line to be selectable:

 	- (BOOL)lineChartView:(JBLineChartView *)lineChartView shouldIgnoreSelectionAtIndex:(NSUInteger)lineIndex
 	{